electronicayciencia/TNC-Telnet/README.md

+# TFPCX-Telnet

-# TFPCX-Telnet: An AX.25 emulator for TCP connections.
+An AX.25 emulator for TCP connections.

 This interface emulates *The Firmware* TNC and makes regular TCP/IP traffic appears like AX.25.